 ⮚ Duty of Loyalty: Board members will have undivided allegiance to the welfare of Compass Charter Schools and not act in their own self-interest.
 The Board will adopt and follow a Conflict of Interest Code.
 Each member of the Board will ensure the Corporation’s compliance with state and federal laws.

-⮚ Duty of Obedience: Board members will ensure that the mission of the Compass Charter Schools is carried out by being faithful to the purposes and goals of the Corporation.
+⮚ Duty of Obedience: Board members will ensure that the mission of Compass Charter Schools is carried out by being faithful to the purposes and goals of the Corporation.

 ⮚ The Board shall comply with the Ralph M. Brown Act (“Brown Act”), Education Code Section 47604.1, Government Code Section 1090, et seq., the Political Reform Act, and the Public Records Act.